 We also offer Senninger® Impact Sprinklers which are constructed from engineering-grade thermoplastics for strength and durability.
 Impact sprinklers are an effective form of irrigation because their design creates uniform water distribution which closely resembles the effect of natural rainfall.
-We recommend our Brute Sprinkler Stand for use with the following impact sprinklers.
 All are guaranteed with a 2 year manufacturer's warranty on materials, workmanship and performance.

 The ¾" Part Circle delivers maximum efficiency at low to moderate flow rates for agricultural, horticultural and industrial applications.
 These are also ideal for dust control and suppression.
 It distributes water in a 60° to 360° pattern at 5° increments.

 The ¾" Full Circle is ideal for a wide variety of applications due to its large diameter of coverage and its ability to handle high flow rates.
 These are designed to have a maximum throw on overhead systems.

 The 1" Full Circle is capable of distributing water over a large diameter making it ideal for a higher volume system.
 This sprinkler has a built-in hex wrench for easy maintenance.